Ambulance cover protects you against the cost of emergency ambulance transport, and treatment by paramedics.

 - high quality — safe, coordinated and responsive healthcare

 One of the most important things to remember about Ambulance services is that they’re not covered by Medicare.
 This includes both emergency transport and other ambulance services which you may need.

-The main benefit of having Ambulance Cover is that it insures you against the costs of ambulance services.
+A popular benefit of Ambulance Cover is that it can help you avoid significant costs of ambulance services in Australia.

 Things to consider when purchasing ambulance cover: